 The CHEO Research Institute and TECHi are collaborating with a number of innovators and companies at various stages of product development.
-Here are some of the innovative projects we have been in a part of:
+Learn more about the innovative projects and events we are a part of:

 TECHi hosted an innovation pitch event called the CHEO Bears’ Den in November 2022 that offered researchers, innovators and start-ups the opportunity to pitch their product ideas and innovations, which aimed to support and improve children’s health care.
 Watch the event highlight video here!
 Learn more about the CHEO Bears’ Den and read the 2022 news release.